2018-COMP208-G35/Square-Editor/README.md

 # Square-Editor

-This is the coursework project of COMP208@LIV.
+This is a coursework project of COMP208@LIV.
 Square Editor is a rich Text Editor written in JavaFX.
 It was intended to provide a different editing experience with preset formatting of different sections.
 Nevertheless, this is a very naive project and doesn't work well in practice.

 ## Why it's a naive work?